Managing Audacity Projects

 - Structure of an Audacity project

 - Exit from Audacity - Compaction of Audacity Project

 - Deleting an Audacity project

 Structure of an Audacity project

 The Audacity Project Format stores all Audacity tracks and clips, labels, amplitude envelope points, gain and pan data, together with other project data.
 The audio can be a recording, imported files, generated audio or a mixture of any of those.
-Projects are a convenient way to save your extended multi-track piece and come back to it later exactly as you left off.

 Opening an Audacity project